 Co.
 "A" would then go to work hauling away the blasted equipment, filling in the foxholes and emplacements they had constructed, sometimes within hours of the detonation.
 This was the Atomic Duty of Pvt.
 Bill Bires.

 William "Bill" Bires, Sr, Portland, Oregon, died 24 October 2014.
 His funeral was held at Willamette National Cemetery Monday 10 November 2014, 2:30 to 3:00 pm.
 His ashes are held there for all who want to visit.
 Stop at the Kiosk and enter his name.
 It will give his plot and location.
-A wake was held afterwards at a friend's house to remember him and meet with others who knew him.
+Afterwards, a wake was held at a friend's home to remember him and meet with others who knew him.

 |Veterans For Peace|